 3. Sesame oil has a very distinctive flavor that I use often in my Asian dishes.
 A little goes a long way.

 4. All oils contain calories, no matter how good they are for you.
-Each teaspoon has around 50 calories and should be used with care.
+Each teaspoon has around 50 calories (that's a very rough rule of thumb) and should be used with care.
 In the study the participants were told to use 35 to 40 milliliters of oil per day.
 That works out to about 7 or 8 teaspoons or 350 to 400 calories.
-This can be a good choice if those are the primary sources for fat, but to simply add an extra 400 calories to your diet might not be a good idea.
+This can be a good choice if those are the primary sources of fat in your diet, but to simply add an extra 400 calories to your diet might not be a good idea.

 Thanks for writing,